FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 4 (20s)**

-I tested this on our codebase.
+This benchmark was done on our codebase.

   Rollup took 1 minute 24 seconds.
   Rolldown?
 8 seconds.